Arizona DUI Lawyers

 - Frequent traffic violations

-When it comes to DUI license suspension, the time period for minor convictions is usually 90 days.
-However, you may be allowed to use your car to go to and from work for 60 of those 90 days under some circumstances.
+When it comes to DUI license suspension, the time period for minor convictions in Arizona is usually 90 days.
+Our Arizona DUI Attorneys have offices in Phoenix, Scottsdale, and Chandler.